VOlni/blog/_posts/2018-2-23-redis-conection.md

 Sometimes we could miss something small but quite powerful and useful in some projects.
 For me it was "redis connection name" - which for first look seems like smth super specific and just for meta information.

-Here I will try explain how redis connection name could help you to process a lot of data in super "safe" mode.
+Here I will try to explain how redis connection name could help you to process a lot of data in super "safe" mode.

-[Redis set connection name](https://redis.io/commands/client-setname) - it's a way to specified some name/key/id to your redis connection.
+[Redis set connection name](https://redis.io/commands/client-setname) - it's a way to specify some name/key/id to your redis connection.
 Plus, you can extract all clients info using  [client list](https://redis.io/commands/client-list) command.

 Together these commands can be useful for analytic porpose.
 For example in Todoist we have redis [workers](https://en.wikipedia.org/wiki/Job_(computing\)) for background tasks.
 And using redis connection name we could understand amount of processes which producing and consuming jobs.